 Vietnam is one of my favourite countries and I really recommend visiting it.
 In terms of this Vietnam Backpacking Itinerary I just want to add some personal reflection on where I think is best to enjoy if your time is limited or if you have extra days to spare.

-So personally I think the last 2 stops Saigon and the Mekong Delta are probably the least interesting of the route.
-They are definitely worth a go though The Mekong Delta route really is the best to take if your travelling onward to Cambodia.
+Personally I think the last 2 stops Saigon and the Mekong Delta are probably the least interesting of the route.
+They are definitely worth a go though, I wouldn’t have included them overwise!
+And the Mekong Delta tour really is the best to take if you’re travelling onward to Cambodia.
 But I certainly would advise prioritising the rest of the places above them.

-If you have time to spare and want to relax, then the combination of Hội An, Đà Lạt and Mũi Né are where I would say it’s bets to spend extra time.
+If you have time to spare and want to relax, then the combination of Hội An, Đà Lạt and Mũi Né are where I would say it’s best to spend extra time.
 Hội An and Mũi Né particularly if you enjoy relaxing by the beach.
-And whilst I haven’t been I have friends who have visited Phú Quốc and recommend it for some beach time.
-Its an island off the Southern Coast, it’s actually closer to Cambodia than mainland Vietnam.
+And whilst I haven’t been I have friends who have visited Phú Quốc who recommend it for some beach time.
+Its an island off the Southern Coast, and is actually closer to Cambodia than mainland Vietnam.
 So if you do have a couple days spare at the end of this Vietnam Backpacking Itinerary it’s certainty somewhere to consider adding on.

 Thanks for reading this Vietnam Backpacking Itinerary!
 I hope it inspires you to visit and helps you plan your own journey!